An image of a black cord plugged into an electrical socket, and the cord is on fire.

 Cause Number Three: Bad Outlets

 There are two types of outlets that you may have in your home- grounded and ungrounded.
 Ungrounded outlets are common culprits for electrical fires because they are more likely to spark.
-But grounded outlets are not immune from causing issues, as even grounded outlets get worn out over time.
+However, grounded outlets are not immune to causing issues, as they get worn out over time.
 The wires in grounded outlets may eventually loosen and can cause electrical problems.

 Check your outlets for signs of wear or evidence of ongoing issues.
 Soot on the outlet, electrical switches, loose wires, or sockets could indicate that your electrical wiring needs work and can warn you that an electrical fire is on the horizon.
-Never try to perform electrical work yourself; always get in touch with a licensed electrician if you find evidence that your electrical wiring needs attention.
+Never try to perform electrical work yourself!
+Always contact a licensed electrician if you find evidence that your electrical wiring needs attention.

 Cause Number Four: Space Heaters

 There are more electrical fires in the colder months because people consume more electricity through appliances like space heaters.
-Understandably, you want to keep your home toasty during winter’s chill but need to ensure you are using your space heaters responsibly.
+Understandably, you want to keep your home toasty during winter’s chill but must ensure you use your space heaters responsibly.

 Cause Number Five: Extension Cords

 Extension cords are incredibly convenient if you want to plug something in and you don’t have an outlet nearby.
 Unfortunately, an extension cord can also prove dangerous if you aren’t using it correctly.
 Plugging too many things into the extension cord can overload the line and cause an electrical fire.
-Additionally, plugging appliances like air conditioners or washing machines into an extension cord increases the fire risk.
+Additionally, plugging appliances like air conditioners or washing machines into an extension cord increases fire risk because they are not designed to be used with these large appliances.

-It would help if you considered extension cords temporary; they are not permanent solutions for your outlet needs.
-Instead of adding more extension cords throughout your home and putting additional strain on your circuits, have an electrician come and install new outlets throughout your home to give you safer, more accessible options for plugging in your electronics and appliances.
+When using them, consider extension cords a temporary solution to an electrical need.
+Extension cords are not permanent solutions for your outlet needs.
+Instead of adding more extension cords throughout your home and putting additional strain on your circuits, have a licensed electrician come and install new outlets throughout your home to give you safer, more accessible options for plugging in your electronics and appliances.

 How Can You Prevent Electrical Fires?